 Put Down the Lighter Fluid!

 There’s no need to use toxic lighter fluid to ignite charcoal when you can use a chimney starter.
 They’re simple: Stuff some old newspaper in the bottom, fill the top with charcoal, and light the paper.
 At around $10 to $15, they’re also cheap.
 Plus, your food won’t have any off flavors from unburned lighter fluid residue.
-Check out this video to see a chimney starter in action.
 You can also make one out of an old coffee can by removing both ends, using a church key bottle opener to cut holes around the bottom rim, placing the chimney on top of your grill, and proceeding with the newspaper, charcoal, and ignition.

 For a healthier option with some Japanese flair, try a simple mixture of soy sauce and mirin: It adds a hint of savory flavor while letting the sweet, smoky intensity of the grilled corn come through.
 Get our Grilled Corn with Soy and Mirin recipe.